3D rendering and animations

 Multibody.jl has an automatic 3D-rendering feature that draws a mechanism in 3D.
 This can be used to create animations of the mechanism's motion from a solution trajectory, as well as to create interactive applications where the evolution of time can be controlled by the user.

-The functionality requires the user to load any of the Makie frontend packages, e.g.,
+The functionality requires the user to install and load one of the Makie backend packages, e.g.,

 or